NUS-Project-SaBai/BackEnd/documentation/pages-registration/patients-get.md

 #### Data Used by the Frontend

 - **Relevant Data Subset**:

-- used in RegistrationAutoSuggest components
+  used in RegistrationAutoSuggest components
+- name
+- village_prefix
+- pk

 ---